ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Modifying agreement
 -------------------

-You can make changes to the agreement in cases described in the 4th part of Article 36 of the Law "On the Public Procurement".

 **Essential agreement terms** can be modified by the submission of a new `change` object to the `Agreement.changes` container. `Change` can be one of this types :ref:`ChangeTaxRate`, :ref:`ChangeItemPriceVariation`, :ref:`ChangePartyWithdrawal` or :ref:`ChangeThirdParty`